-If you are responsible for coinsurance, you pay a percentage the coinsurance is based on the total cost of the drug, your cost for the drug will be lower. , ☐ If you are responsible for a copayment for the drug, you will the drug that you receive instead of a whole month.
-We will day for your drug (the "daily cost-sharing rate") and multiply drug you receive. calculate the amount you pay per
+If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
+Since the coinsurance is based on the total cost of the drug, your cost will be lower since the total cost for the drug will be lower.
+If you are responsible for a copayment for the drug, you will only pay for the number of days of the drug that you receive instead of a whole month.
+We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug vou receive.